 The vertebral bodies act as a support column to hold up the spine.
 This column supports about half of the weight of the body, with the other half supported by the muscles.

-Each area of the spine has some differences in the form and function of vertebral bodies and how they are attached to adjacent structures.
+Each area of the spine has some differences in the form and function of vertebral bodies and how they are attached to adjacent structures, as follows:

 In This Article:

 The cervical spine (neck) has seven vertebrae.
 The first two vertebrae are unique:

 - The first cervical vertebra, called the atlas, is shaped like a ring.
 This vertebra is named C1.

 - The second vertebral body is called the axis and acts like a post that supports the atlas.

 - Like the rest of the spine, the next five vertebrae (C3-C7) have three joints at each segment, including one disc in the front and a pair of facet joints in the back.

 Unlike the rest of the spine, the segments in the cervical spine contain openings in each vertebral body for arteries to carry blood to the brain (for exampe, vertebral artery runs through the transverse foramen).

 The cervical vertebrae also serve an important function in protecting the spinal cord, which travels through a space in the center of the vertebral bones and connects the brain with the rest of the body.